XiananLi/NWfinalProject/README.md

 a.
 Random picctures, and name it as "mi.png" (that's what I wrote in replacepic.py file; and save it in the mitmproxy file
 b.
 Run mitmproxy program by using command:

 . venv/bin/activate

 mitmproxy -s replacepic.py

+(-s represent support, like extension function on goole chrome)

+hit ENTER

+c.
+Everytime user goes to a website by http:// url the program will